Updated: Aug 16

 I've never peed so much in my life that I got scared sometimes (it's like, my bladder has shrunk to the size of a cherry...)
 I'm just glad that I didn't have edema (but my feet did get bigger).
 I was drinking around 4 liters of water a day to make sure I don't get dehydrated and I have a healthy supply of amniotic fluid.

 Anyway, my 32nd week was dedicated to packing our hospital bag.
 I started by preparing all the documents we'll need when the time comes.
-Here's a list for reference.
+Here are the SCREENSHOTS of the documents I prepared as reference.
+You can download the govt forms from their respective websites.

 1. The hospital admission FAQ sheet.
-I just printed our own copy (click here to get one).
+I just printed made our own copy.
 The reason I prepared and filled this up in advance was because I don't want people bugging me to fill up forms while I was in labor.
 My husband will just be the one to do that.
 If he needs to complete a different form at St. Luke's, at least he already has a reference.

 2. Birth Class Certificate.
 Some hospitals don't allow companions in the labor/delivery room unless your companion is a doula or a midwife or someone certified to act as your coach.
 So, it would be good to have a copy of this (if you attended a birth class).